Fair Food Directory

 2. Pick an accessible location

-From a private backyard to a public park or a library.
+There are endless options- from a private backyard to a public park to a library.

 3. Set a date & schedule

-Hold the crop swap at the same time, same place, either weekly, monthly, or seasonal (10am seems to be a sweet spot for weekend swapping).
+Hold the crop swap at the same time, same place, either weekly, monthly, or seasonally (10am seems to be the sweet spot for weekend swapping).

 4. Spread the word

-Invite your neighbours, use social media and inform your community centre.
+Invite your neighbours, use social media (Facebook groups work well!) and hang posters at your community centre, bus stands and local grocer.

 5. Have clear guidelines:

-Decide on how you want to host your crop swap (e.g. an honesty system, work with tokens) and convey this to the participants.
+Decide on how you want your crop swap to run (e.g. an honesty system, work with tokens) and explain this to all participants.
+This could be via a post on your social media or through a quick introduction at the event.

 6. Host the swap

 Organise the bounty on a table or a picnic rug.
 Create an inviting atmosphere by helping participants find a spot for their produce.
-Inform participants of how the swap will work.
-HAVE FUN!
+Be ready to answer questions and welcome feedback.
+Most importantly, HAVE FUN!